 Camp NeeKauNis always needs volunteers and those interested in Quaker service opportunities to help run our programs.
 Waterfront staff are remunerated at competitive levels.
-Adults are always welcome for Leadership positions: Cooks, Directors and Work Project Leaders are always needed.
+Adults are always welcome for Leadership positions: Head Cooks, Kitchen Staff, Directors, and Work Project Leaders are always needed.
 Head Cooks receive a modest stipend.

 Staff attend Camp without paying fees.
-One accompanying person may also attend for free.
+For adult staff members, one accompanying person may also attend for free.
 Rates are discounted for additional staff children.
 We are happy to verify volunteer hours for students and others who may need them.
 Donations are, however, very welcome as we strive to cover all our costs through fees.

 There is travel funding help available: please contact your Directors.
 If you are a member or attender at a Quaker Meeting, your Meeting may be able to help.

 - Kitchen Staff: Head Cook; Sous Chef; Helpers; food handlers' certificate needed for the Head Cook, for others it is an asset.

 - Chore Person: recycling and garbage duties; help with cleaning kitchen floors, kybos (outhouses), Wash House and other light tasks with lifeguards.

 - Child Care: some program support during Community Camp; contact Family Camp for specifics for that session.
 Vulnerable sector check and training mandatory for those 18 and over working with children and members of other vulnerable populations including newcomers to Canada and the elderly.

 - Program Staff: running crafts/Quaker education/outdoor education/field games/ community building events.
 Bring your ideas!

 - Cabin Leaders: guide young campers in camp activities; early morning and evening bedtime routines; sleep in cabins with Campers overnight; vulnerable sector check (if over 18) and training is mandatory; helping with activity set-up and clean-up.